Guhandot7/Policy_Making_-_Decision/README.md

 # Policy_Making_-_Decision
-Like molecular genetic technologies like DNA finger printing revolutionized foresensic science, A.I based models & technologies are influening policy making of buisnesses and governments.
+Like molecular genetic technologies like DNA finger printing revolutionized forensic science, A.I based models & technologies are influening policy making of buisnesses and governments.
 A.I based facial-reconition is one good example to highlight the role of machine learning and deeplearning models in policy making.
 Western European governments and courts have started using facila recogniztion technologies to identify suspects and pronounce justice.
 Buisnesses and public sector entities generate a huge amount of data on daily basis which remain mostly un leveraged.
 As an engineer and with